 - Designated non-BOT members of the Board HR/Personnel and Board Finance Committees

 - Any Board of Trustees Member.

 This Policy is to be posted at the F.W.S.
 Office in a conspicuous location and posted on the F.W.S.
 Website.
-Inquiries on this Policy should be made to the Chair of the Human Resources Subcommittee of the Board Finance and Operating Committee (a non-BOT member) at http://slaafws.org/contact/HR.
-Please note that the HRS Record Keeper (also a non-BOT member) is also copied on emails sent to this email address.
+Inquiries on this Policy should be made to the Designated non-BOT members of the Board HR/Personnel and Finance Committees at https://slaafws.org/whistleblowercomplaints.